Small Magellanic Cloud orbits our Milky Way

-How to see it
+How to see the Small Magellanic Cloud

-You’ll see the Small Magellanic Cloud (SMC) from Earth’s southern hemisphere.
-It’s even farther to the south than its larger cousin, the the Large Magellanic Cloud (LMC).
-Never seen north of about 17 degrees North latitude, the SMC not visible from North America (except far southern Mexico), northern Africa, and all of Europe and Asia (except the southern regions of India and Southeast Asia).
+The Small and Large Magellanic Clouds are never seen north of about 17 degrees North latitude.
+The Small Magellanic Cloud isn’t visible from North America (except far southern Mexico), northern Africa, and all of Europe and Asia (except the southern regions of India and Southeast Asia).

-From more northerly latitudes where it still can be observed, the SMC is best seen in the evening in late autumn and early winter (late night in October, mid-evening in November and December, and early evening in January).
+From more northerly latitudes where it still can be observed, the Small Magellanic Cloud is best seen in the evening in late autumn and early winter (late night in October, mid-evening in November and December, and early evening in January).
 Whenever the W or M-shaped constellation Cassiopeia the Queen climbs to her highest point in the northern sky, look for the Small Magellanic Cloud to soar to its highest point in the southern sky.

 The Small Magellanic Cloud is located about 20 degrees from the South Celestial Pole, in the southeast corner of the constellation Tucana.
-To find where the SMC lies, look about 15 degrees below the bright far southern star Achernar in the constellation Eridanus the River.
+To find where the Small Magellanic Cloud lies, look about 15 degrees below the bright far southern star Achernar in the constellation Eridanus the River.
 For reference, a fist-width at an arm length equals about 10 degrees.
 Eridanus the River meanders all the way from the Orion star Rigel to Achernar, the end of the River.

-The center of the LMC is approximately RA: 0h 52m 45s, dec: -72Â°49’43″
+The center of the Large Magellanic Cloud is approximately RA: 0h 52m 45s, dec: -72Â°49’43”